teach-afp/www/input/lecture2.md

        src="./assets/img/shapeanimation.png">
   </div>

-* We write time-dependent functions which generate shapes
+* We write time-dependent functions which generate shapes.

-  - A function for intermittently displaying two shapes
+  - A function for intermittently displaying two shapes:
     ```haskell
     -- | It displays a shape on "odd times" and another one in "even times".
     change :: Shape -> Shape -> Time -> Shape